Lansdowne High School: About the School

 The school is located in the far southwest corner of Baltimore County right near the Baltimore city border.
 It is at 3800 Hollins Ferry Road in Lansdowne, Maryland, just west of Maryland Route 295, inside the Baltimore Beltway.
 It is just south of the Baltimore City neighborhoods of Lakeland and Westport, just north of the Anne Arundel County neighborhood of Linthicum/Linthicum Heights, just east of Arbutus/Halethorpe in Baltimore County, and just west of Baltimore Highlands in Baltimore County and Brooklyn/Brooklyn Park in Baltimore City.

 The school district for Lansdowne High School borders the districts of Catonsville High School in Baltimore County and Southern High School, which is now known as Digital Harbor High School in Baltimore City.

 Various proposals to renovate or replace the school building were made in 2016 and 2017.
 County officials budgeted ~$30 million in 2017 to renovate and air condition the facility, but the plan was rejected when parents contended that an entirely new school should instead be considered.

+To replace the old building built in 1963, a $156 million project was announced in 2022 to build a new 318,461 square feet large school on its athletic field which is expected to open in fall 2026.

+On March 4th 2025, A 16 year old who attended the school was shot and killed on school property.
+The incident happened after school had dismissed and no one else was hurt.